 Step 1: Preparing speakers for a virtual conference

 Good content is the backbone of every conference, even more so in virtual events.
-Securing a high quality of presentations was the most important step for Magda’s team.
+Securing a high-quality presentation was the most important step for Magda’s team.

 They worked with two formats: live presentations and pre-recorded video talks.